aws-samples/serverless-patterns/eventbridge-scheduled-stepfunction-bedrock-kb-sync/README.md

-# Bedrock Knowledge Base Synchronization Flow with EventBridge Scheduler
+# Amazon Bedrock Knowledge Base Synchronization Flow with EventBridge Scheduler

-This pattern demonstrates an automated synchronization process for Amazon Bedrock Knowledge Bases using EventBridge Scheduler and Step Functions.
+This pattern demonstrates an automated synchronization process for Amazon Bedrock Knowledge Bases using Amazon EventBridge Scheduler and AWS Step Functions.
 The solution enables periodic synchronization of data sources, ensuring your Knowledge Base stays up-to-date with the latest content.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-scheduled-stepfunction-bedrock-kb-sync